13 Panel Drug Test Cup with Fentanyl (FYL)

 1. (AMP) Amphetamine

-However, some people use Amphetamines are as a recreational drug.
-They are called crystal meth, meth, blue, and ice on the street and black markets.
+Unfortunately, some people use Amphetamines are as a recreational drug.

 2. (BAR) Barbiturates